Vladislav-Shevtsov/Sort-files-by-pattern/README.md

 Note: the script should be executed in same direcrory with fasta files, "./" argument can be used as path for current directory

-Written by Vladislav Shevtsov xatabadich(at)gmail.com
+Written by Shevtsov V.

+#For any questions please open issue on github or email me at xatabadich(at)gmail.com

 Note: script must be run in the same directory where files located.